danilojunS/drc-calendar/README.md

 This app is my first try on [Vue.js](https://vuejs.org/)!

-While trying to use as many concepts I learnt from [React](https://reactjs.org/), I might have not followed the "vue way" for doing things (Vue community, sorry for that 😓).
+While trying to use many concepts I learnt from [React](https://reactjs.org/), I might have not followed the "vue way" for doing things (Vue community, sorry for that 😓).

 On the plus side, this challenge was really interesting and rewarding.
 Also, I am getting more and more interested in the Vue.js ecossystem.